-Type of Business: We use the information in the 'Type of Business' and 'Primary Location' fields to identify the top five Google My Business competitors.
+Type of Business: We use the information in the 'Type of Business' and 'Primary Location' fields to identify the top five Google Business Profile (formerly known as Google My Business)competitors.
 Please enter a specific business type (e.g. Hotel) rather than a business category (e.g. Hotels and Guest Houses) — this will allow us to more accurately identify competitors.

 Primary Location: Please enter your city / town name or zip code / postcode.
 For US businesses: if you decide to use a zip code as a Primary Location — rather than a town or city, we strongly recommend you only use the five-digit zip (99750, not 99750-0077) as, if the zip code is too specific, we’ll be unable to find any competitors.

-This is because when we look for competitors in Google My Business, we perform a Google search containing the Type of Business and the Primary Location you’ve entered (e.g. “hotel new york”).
+This is because when we look for competitors in Google Business Profile, we perform a Google search containing the Type of Business and the Primary Location you’ve entered (e.g. “hotel new york”).

-Enter business website address: This is pulled in from the Location Data, you will need to update this to change the report business URL.
+Enter business website address: This is pulled in from the Location Details, you will need to update this to change the report business URL.

 Here, you can set up the notifications you’d like to receive once the Citation Tracker report is completed — you can add up to five email addresses to receive a notification.
 If you don’t wish to have notifications sent, just select 'No' from the dropdown menu.